O'Connor–Keogh official secrets trial

-In November 2005 Civil servant David Keogh was charged with offences under section 3, and parliamentary researcher Leo O'Connor under section 5, of the Official Secrets Act 1989 in the United Kingdom.
+In November 2005, British civil servant David Keogh and parliamentary researcher Leo O'Connor were respectively charged with offences under Section 3 and 5 of the Official Secrets Act 1989 in the United Kingdom.
 Both men were of Northampton, England.

+The charges against the pair relate to the alleged leak of a secret memo containing what purports to be a discussion between then British Prime Minister Tony Blair and United States President George W. Bush at April 2004.
+It is alleged this memo shows that Blair had to dissuade Bush from bombing Al Jazeera headquarters in Qatar.

 They appeared on 29 November 2005 in the Bow Street Magistrates' Court in London.
-They were remanded on bail, to return to the court on 10 January for a committal hearing.
+They were remanded on bail and to return to the court on 10 January 2006 for a committal hearing.

-The charges against the pair relate to the alleged leak of a document containing what purports to be a discussion between Tony Blair and George W. Bush at one point.
-It is alleged this document shows that Blair had to dissuade Bush from bombing Al Jazeera in Qatar.

-On 10 January 2006 their defence lawyer was shown the secret Al Jazeera bombing memo and declared it posed no threat to national security.
+On 10 January 2006, Neil Clark, solicitor for O'Connor, was shown the memo and declared it posed no threat to national security.
 He vowed to have it made public by the court.
 The case would return to court on 24 January.

-The trial was due to begin on 9 October 2006.
-However, on that date the judge ruled the hearing should be in secret.
+The trial was due to begin on 9 October 2006 before Mr Justice Aikens.
+However, on that date he ruled the hearing should be held in secret under Section 11 of the Contempt of Court Act 1981.
 It was then reported that the trial itself would begin on 18 April 2007.

 In arguing for the trial to remain secret, the government claimed the memo "could have a serious impact upon the international relations" of the UK. and that the "risk is of such magnitude to outweigh the interest of open public justice."

-The trial began on 18 April 2007 in the Old Bailey court.
+The trial began on 18 April 2007 in the Old Bailey, with David Perry QC leading the prosecution.
+Keogh was represented by Rex Tedd QC, and O'Connor was represented by John Farmer.
 Elaborate procedures were imposed to ensure secrecy, including asking barristers to remove their wigs when restricted information was being discussed.
 Few details have been published in the press.

-On 10 May 2007 Keogh was found guilty on two counts of making a "damaging disclosure" by revealing the memo and was sentenced to 6 months in jail.
+On 10 May 2007, Keogh was found guilty on two counts and was sentenced to 6 months' imprisonment.
 He was also ordered to pay £5000 in costs to the prosecution.
-O'Connor was sentenced to 3 months in jail.
+O'Connor was found guilty on one count and was sentenced to 3 months' imprisonment.